MLHale/nebraska-gencyber-modules/2021/phishing/lesson-plan.md

 1. Students will be able to analyze URLs
 2. Students will be able to analyze Emails
 3. Students will be able to understand obfuscation of URLs and Pages.
-4. Students will be able to understand clickjacking.
-5. Students will be able to understand Open Source INTelligence (OSINT) gathering.

 ### Materials list

 * Internet connected Machine